The New Transistor Heroes

-The New Transistor Heroes is the debut studio album by Scottish indie pop band Bis, released on 7 April 1997.
+The New Transistor Heroes is the debut studio album by the Scottish band Bis.
+It was released on 7 April 1997.

-The intro to the opening song "Tell It to the Kids" was recorded by friend of the band Mark Percival, credited in the album notes as Marky P.
+The intro to the opening song "Tell It to the Kids" was recorded by a friend of the band, Mark Percival, credited in the album notes as Marky P.

+Critical reception

+The Independent wrote: "The group Bis most resemble, in style and sound, is X-Ray Spex, but it's a resemblance bereft of any acknowledgement of what it means to mimic those attitudes in the late Nineties.
+Not only is the music a shrill imitation of late-Seventies punk ... but the targets are punk targets, too."